-The GFS program maintained momentum in FY2019 despite the early departure of the PFTAC GFS resident adviser in October 2018 who continued to oversee and deliver the program from his new assignment at the Statistics Department at IMF Headquarters, A replacement resident advisor is due to arrive at PFTAC in April 2019.
+The GFS program maintained momentum in FY2019 despite the early departure of the PFTAC GFS resident adviser in October 2018 who continued to oversee and deliver the program from his new assignment at the Statistics Department at IMF Headquarters.
+A replacement resident advisor is due to arrive at PFTAC in April 2019.
 As envisaged in the Phase V Program Document and as budgeted, the position of a resident GFS advisor is currently due to end in April 2020.

-Over FY2019, nine GFS missions (totaling 143-person days) were delivered: 75 days by the PFTAC GFS resident adviser, and 68 days by IMF short-term experts. program also delivered two training programs: a regional workshop in August 2018 in Fiji attended by 11member countries, and a subregional GFS training mission for two northern Pacific countries in February 2019 in Micronesia.
+Over FY2019, ten GFS missions (totaling 147 TA field days) were delivered: 78 days by the PFTAC GFS resident adviser, and 69 days by STX.
+The program also delivered two training programs: a regional workshop in August 2018 in Fiji attended by 11-member countries, and a sub-regional GFS training mission for two northern Pacific countries in February 2019 in FSM.